markglibres/mbran-umbraco-autofac/README.md

 # mbran-umbraco-autofac
 Autofac bootstrap for Umbraco websites

 This will auto register all classes that ends with "Controller", "Service" and "Repository".
+UmbracoDatabase, UmbracoContext, and UmbracoHelper are also registered.

-1. Create a class that inherits from IApplicationEventHandler.
+1. Create a class on your Umbraco app and inherit from IApplicationEventHandler.
 2. Paste the following code":

 ```cs